Eric-Wallace/numeracy/README.md

 See the scripts inside `run_scripts/*` to recreate the experiments in Table 4 of the paper.

 Note: I have heavily refactored the paper's original code and simplified things.
 This, alongside updates to the libraries, means the results aren't exactly the same as those reported in the paper.
 However, although the exact numbers differ, the trends closely follow those in the paper.
 Also, note that there is relatively high variance in the individual runs.
 In future research papers, I recommend that you report the mean/median result over multiple runs.
-Moreover, to be fair to the different embedding methods, I recommend lighlty tuning the hyperparameters of the probing classifier.
+Moreover, to be fair to the different embedding methods, I recommend lightly tuning the hyperparameters of the probing classifier.

 ## References